numenta/htmresearch/projects/sequence_prediction/README.md

 The results will be saved to `results/high-order-distributed-random-perturbed` and can be visualized with the script `plotPerturbExperiment.py` (single trial) or `plotRepeatedPerturbExperiment.py` (multiple repeats with error bars)

-If you need to use domino, you can run the TM experiments from htmresearch/ with `python projects/sequence_prediction/discrete_sequences/tm/suite.py -e high-order-distributed-random-perturbed -c projects/sequence_prediction/discrete_sequences/tm/experiments.cfg`
+If you need to use domino, you can run the TM experiments from htmresearch/ with `domino run projects/sequence_prediction/discrete_sequences/tm/suite.py -e high-order-distributed-random-perturbed -c projects/sequence_prediction/discrete_sequences/tm/experiments.cfg`

 # Properties of HTM sequence memory
 We have designed a set of experiments to illustrate properties of HTM.
 These experiments are variations of the discrete sequence learning task.